Dovtutis/registerLoginComment/readme.md

 # Register / Login / Leave feedback

 Simple webpage with possibility to register an account, login and leave a feedback.
 This task was a final PHP task for Full Stack Junior WEB Developer studies (T43061303).
-Design was in documentation... :)
+PS design was given in documentation... :)

 Technical tasks which were accomplished in this project